 I offer a free 30-minute initial consultation to help you decide what kind of help is right for you.

 Availability is limited.
 Since 2021, I’ve accepted 6 or 7 new clients per year.
 Many continue after the initial 12 sessions.
 The average number of sessions per client (since 2019) is 27.
+Spots do come up and it is surprising how often that happens just when someone contacts me needing support.

-I have not had to advertise for new clients for several years.
 If you think coaching with me would benefit you, book a free consultation.
 I might magically have a place opening up and, if not, knowing more about your situation will enable me to make a better recommendation of someone else.

 If I have unfilled places and no recent enquires, I will announce it first to members of the Academic Writing Studio and then to my newsletter list.